ChunbiaoZhu/CAIP2017/README.md

 ## Code

+You can download our source code in [here](https://github.com/ChunbiaoZhu/CAIP2017/blob/master/CAIP_MB_CODE.zip).

 How to use:

 	1. Add test image to ./center_prior/Image/ and ./Image/, then run center_prior to get the center image in ./center_prior/center_results/.